SteveHongDev/swiftui-app-practice/README.md

   - Teach users about space history with scroll views, Codable, and more
 - Chapter 9: Drawing
   - Use shapes, paths, colors, and more to create custom art for app
+- Chapter 10: Cupcake Corner
+  - Build an app that sends and receives JSON from the internet